MckinstryJ/NonStudentTeacherAlignments/README.md

 git clone https://github.com/prosodylab/prosodylab.alignertools
 ```

 Then, modify their code to be up-to-date.
-I've uploaded the modified relabel_clean.py file to save you some time but the modifications might effect your setup so first try to run their original code but if you get a bunch of lab files with the same "words spoken in text" then use mine.
+I've uploaded the modified relabel_clean.py file to save you some time but the modifications might effect your setup so first try to run their original code.
+If you get a bunch of lab files with the same "words spoken in text" then use mine.

-You will most likely find it easy to interact with this file since they provide prompts to understand what you are wanting to do but for the sake of making a complete "how to" here are my inputs:
+You will most likely find it easy to interact with this file since they provide a prompt to understand what you are wanting to do but for the sake of making a complete "how to" here are my inputs:
 <ol>
 	<li>1</li>
 	<li>en (short for english)</li>